Originally published on November 14, 2019, updated May 19, 2023

 October-December: $1.40 per cubic foot

-On April 1, 2023, Amazon will introduce a new storage utilization surcharge for the monthly storage fee.
-This surcharge will be based on your storage utilization ratio, which is the ratio of your average daily inventory volume stored in cubic feet divided by the average daily shipped volume in cubic feet over the past 13 weeks.
-Amazon calculates the storage utilization ratio on the last day of the month.
+That's the ratio of your average daily inventory volume stored in cubic feet divided by the average daily shipped volume in cubic feet over the past 13 weeks.
+This is calculated for each product size tier on the last day of the month.
+You can see your storage utilization ratio on the FBA dashboard.

 Related Reading: How to Increase Sales on Amazon FBA

-As of April 15, 2023, new tiers -and additional charges- will apply to inventory in storage for 181 to 270 days with the exception of items in the clothing, shoes, bags, jewelry, and watch categories in the US.
+This surcharge will be applied to units stored in fulfillment centers for over 181 days.
+As of April 15, 2023, new tiers and additional charges apply to inventory in storage for 181 to 270 days except for items in the clothing, shoes, bags, jewelry, and watch categories in the US.

 Avoid FBA for listings with poor sales rank.
 Of course, the right sales rank to target will depend on the category.
 Some categories sell better than others.
 For example, a rank of 20,000 in Toys & Games will be much better than the same rank in Sports & Outdoors.
 It can also be helpful to look at the number and quality of reviews the item has received.

 Use smart inventory restocking.
 Calculate how much you can expect to sell over the next couple of months and send in a limited amount of inventory at a time to avoid getting stuck with slow-moving items.
-RestockPro is extremely helpful because it streamlines your supplier information, purchase order management, and FBA restocking process.
-This greatly decreases the likelihood of having any significant quantities of inventory in Amazon fulfillment centers long enough to incur long-term storage fees.
+RestockPro streamlines your supplier information, purchase order management, and FBA restocking process.
+This greatly decreases the likelihood of having significant inventory in Amazon fulfillment centers long enough to incur long-term storage fees.

-Additionally, using an algorithmic repricing tool can help you keep pricing competitive and sell your items at a consistent rate.
+An automated repricing tool can help you keep pricing competitive and consistently sell your items.
 This increases your chances of winning a share of the Buy Box.

 Download the FBA Inventory report (formerly known as the Inventory Health report) to see which SKUs could be charged if you don’t sell out of or remove the aged inventory.
-This report has columns specifically to show the age of your sellable inventory, estimated long-term storage fees, and more.
+This report shows the age of your sellable inventory, estimated long-term storage fees, and more.
+You can also see a detailed aged inventory report in SellerPulse.

 Based on your aged inventory and concentrating on those with the highest fees, get strategic about how to sell as much as possible before the next cleanup date, which is on the 15th of each month.
 Use more aggressive pricing to capture the Buy Box.
-Consider using advertisements and other tactics to bring more traffic to listings with poor sales ranks.
-For instance, think about if the title or other listing data has been changed to make the product less appealing.
-If so, update the product listing as soon as possible.
-Open a case with Amazon support if you don’t have the required ASIN authority for a shared listing.
+Consider using advertising and other tactics to drive traffic to listings with poor sales ranks.
+Refresh listing content, including relevant keywords and all product details.

 Some suggestions about what can be done with this “unwanted” inventory include: